universidad-zaragoza/PACS/problems/problems.md

 2. Given an `std::vector<int>` array, could you please write a parallel algorithm that finds the minimum and maximum values of the array.

+3. See Exercise 2 from the collection of exercises referring to metrics.